2019 Tunis bombings: Security measures

-As a result of these attacks, on 5 July 2019, Tunisian Prime Minister Youssef Chahed has banned the wearing of the niqab – a full-face veil – in public institutions with immediate effect, citing security reasons.
-The decision, which was reported on state media, comes at a time of heightened security in the country.
+As a result of these attacks, on 5 July 2019, Tunisian Prime Minister Youssef Chahed banned the wearing of the niqab – a full-face veil – in public institutions with immediate effect, citing security reasons.
+The decision came at a time of heightened security in the country.
 The attack was the third such incident within a week and came at the peak of tourist season as Tunisia prepared for an autumn parliamentary election.